PSCF v1.3.1

 • Uniform access: The same name convention is used for accessors that return by value, const reference, or reference, but the compiler can still enforce access control.

-Data Structures
+Data structures

 • Use the C++ iostream classes for all file IO.
 For consistency, avoid the C fscan() and fprint() methods.
-Use the wrapper classes in the src/util/format directory to simplify coding of formatted output to ostreams.
+Use the wrapper classes in the src/util/format directory as needed to simplify coding of formatted output to ostreams.

 • Use std::string to represent character strings whenever possible.

-Error Handling
+Error handling

-• Use the UTIL_THROW macro defined in src/util/global.h to throw Exception objects for all errors, except those caught in debugging mode by C assert() statements.
-Like the standard assert() macro, this macro prints a message and showing the file and line number from which an Exception is thrown, as an aid to debugging.
+Like the standard assert() macro, the macros defined in this file all print a message and show the file and line number from which an Exception is thrown, as an aid to debugging.